-HTSB thanks the Governor and the Legislature for their continued support and looks forward to working together to serve Hawaii's teachers and ultimately Hawai'i's students, families and communities.
+HTSB thanks the Governor and the Legislature for their continued support and looks forward to working together to serve Hawai'i's teachers and ultimately Hawai'i's students, families and communities.

-2012-2013 Accomplishments
+2013-2014 Accomplishments

-The HTSB continues to improve its services to Hawaii professional educators while enhancing the licensing process and to work effectively with state and national partners.
-Between July 1, 2012 and June 30, 2013, the Board adopted new policies which clarified procedures and supported teachers prepared both in-state and those coming from out of state in the licensing process.
-Highlights of new policies and procedures in 2012-2013 follow:
+The HTSB continues to improve its services to Hawai'i professional educators while enhancing the licensing process and working effectively with state and national partners.
+Between July 1, 2013 and June 30, 2014, the Board adopted the following new policies and procedures: